NFV Platform Design: A Survey: Taxonomy of NFV platforms

-\subsection{Management and orchestration}
+\subsection{Management and Orchestration}

-A lot of platforms are purposed to provide NFV MANO solutions.
-Some of them strive for full-fledged, holistic MANO systems, while others tackle only a facet of the MANO issues, such as the scheduling, monitoring, scaling, load-balancing, failover, and management of VNFs and SFCs.
+Many platforms are purpose-built to provide NFV MANO solutions.
+Some of them strive for full-fledged, holistic MANO systems, while others tackle only a subset of MANO issues, such as scheduling, monitoring, scaling, load balancing, failover, and VNF and SFC management.
 In this section, we discuss these two categories of solutions respectively.